Praline Pear Meringue Cake

 - Texture: crisp meringue filled with a creamy, nutty mousseline custard.

 For this praline pear meringue cake recipe all you need are these 12 ingredients:

-Vanilla extract, sugar or vanilla paste – to enhance the flavour.
+- Pure vanilla extract or paste – to enhance the flavour.

 This recipe can be adapted to other flavours, for example:

 - Coffee – add 2 tbsp of instant coffee to the boiled milk in the mousseline and leave out the pears.